Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Metric Properties of Utility Functions

 \subsection{The Triangle Inequality and Its Violation in Conventional Methods}

 A distance function $d: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}_+$ defines a metric space if it satisfies four properties: (1) non-negativity: $d(x,y) \geq 0$ with equality if and only if $x=y$; (2) symmetry: $d(x,y) = d(y,x)$; (3) triangle inequality: $d(x,y) + d(y,z) \geq d(x,z)$ for all $x,y,z \in \mathcal{X}$; and (4) identity of indiscernibles.
-The triangle inequality is particularly critical: it ensures that distances are additive, comparable, and transitively consistent.
-Without this property, distances lose cardinal meaning—we cannot meaningfully say one pair is ``twice as distant'' as another, compare separations across dimensions, or use distance-based clustering methods that assume metric structure.
+The triangle inequality is particularly important: it ensures that distances are additive, comparable, and transitively consistent.
+Without this property, distance comparisons become difficult to interpret---for example, it becomes unclear whether one pair is ``twice as distant'' as another or whether distance-based clustering methods that assume metric structure are appropriate.